St. John’s Weekly News

 Keep in Prayer

-Curt Addicks, Chris Behl, Gary Brandenburg, George Childers, Andrea Choban, Nancy Clark, Marilyn Dichsen, Bryan Fischer, Cyrus Garnett, Bunker Kuethe, Mark Kuhn, Tom McKenna, Julie Megli, Nicholas Mueller, Amy Parry, Lois Skillrud, Dan Thames, Bev Wunderlin, those who live in senior living communities and care facilities, and the homebound.
+Curt Addicks, Chris Behl, Gary Brandenburg, George Childers, Andrea Choban, Nancy Clark, Marilyn Dichsen, Bryan Fischer, Cyrus Garnett, Bunker Kuethe, Mark Kuhn, Tom McKenna, Julie Megli, Nicholas Mueller, Amy Hurliman Parry, Lois Skillrud, Dan Thames, Bev Wunderlin, those who live in senior living communities and care facilities, and the homebound.

 Prayers for Those in the Military